avocado-framework/avocado-vt/docs/source/Introduction.rst

 ================

-Avocado-VT is a compatibility plugin that lets you execute virtualization related tests (then known as virt-test), with all conveniences provided by Avocado.
+Avocado-VT is a compatibility plugin that lets you execute virtualization related tests with all conveniences provided by Avocado.

 Its main purpose is to serve as an automated regression testing tool for virt developers, and for doing regular automated testing of virt technologies